142-1105, Narmada, Red Sun City, Estate of Subsector Duke Darius Ingersoll

 The Ussan Portmaster’s name was Claude and his uniform was sun-bleached and well worn.
 Despite his appearance, he was very efficient, quickly escorting the two of them to his office to place a call to Baroness Orlena on an archaic analog hardline audio comm.

 It took Orlena a few hours to arrive as she was helping to bring in the harvest at her farm as well.
 Atopia was taken back a bit by her appearance – a wide brimmed hat, T-shirt with an unbuttoned flannel shirt over it, dusty dungarees and dirty workboots.
 “Farm help is at a premium during the harvest,” said the Baroness as they climbed into her truck and wheeled over to Eldon’s ship.
-“Can’t own a farm around here if you mind doing the work – it’s against the Traditions.”
+“And you can’t own a farm around here if you don't want to do the work – it’s against the Traditions.”

 Orlena expertly piloted the air/raft out of the ship’s cargo hold and took it for a spin around the starport while her workers manhandled the recharging cradle into the bed of the farm truck.
 Atopia and Eldon stepped aboard the air/raft as the truck pulled away.
-“So how is the farm coming along since the recent… eh, troubles?” asked Baron Eldon.
+“So how is the farm coming along since the recent… eh, troubles, your ladyship?” asked Baron Eldon.

 “Let me show you,” she said.
 “Buckle up!
 I’m going to see what this baby can do!”

 After the aerial tour of her farm, the group joined her workers for a plain but hardy meal that included Blue-Eyed Angel tea and bottles of beer from the local brewery.
-The workers retired early as tomorrow promised to be another long day of toil.
+The workers retired early as the next day promised to be another long one of toil.
 Atopia took a moment to present her host with the courier bag she’d been carrying, and then Orlena was heading for bed, too.
 She made up the guest rooms before wishing them good night.

 * * *